Galvana28/Galvana28/README.md

 Hello!
 My name is Galvana!
 I LOVE My Singing Monsters and Pokémon!!
 If you have any cosplays PLEASE show me 🤯 I'm also super hyperfixated on Hiveswap and Mario.

 I'm quite bad at talking to people 😔😨 I'm ASS at keeping conversations going.
-I make a lot of typos mostly because I'm really happy I love y'all /p .
-Sometimes it's difficult to find the right words, so I use emojis instead.
+I make a lot of typos mostly because I'm really happy I love y'all /p .,, i might be too enthusiastic sometimes idk.
+It's difficult to find the right words, so I occasionally use emojis instead.

 I have autism (who here doesn't? /j) put more here